Riding the Rainbow (River)

 A Marion County Sheriff’s pontoon boat came upriver and we waved at each other.
-It is against the law to carry disposable containers or alcohol on the river, and the Sheriff’s enforces the rules.
-Several boaters had pets on their crafts.
+It is against the law to carry disposable containers or alcohol on the river, and the Sheriff enforces the rules.
+Several boaters carry pets on their crafts.

 The waterway opened wide again as I was beginning to tire.
 I saw divers training in the deep part of the river, about a half mile upriver from my original launch at KP Hole park.